-Ex-Los Angeles Times columnist awarded $15.5 million settlement
+Ex-Los Angeles Times columnist awarded $15.5 million

-LOS ANGELES — A jury has awarded nearly $15.5 million to a former Los Angeles Times sports columnist who said he was forced out of his job because of age and health discrimination.
+LOS ANGELES — A jury on Monday awarded nearly $15.5 million to a former Los Angeles Times sports columnist who said he was forced out of his job because of age and health discrimination.

-Lawyers for T.J.
-Simers say a Los Angeles jury made the award Monday.
-It’s more than twice the award Simers first received in 2015.
-The Times appealed and a judge later reduced the award, leading Simers to appeal and a retrial on damages.
+The award is more than twice the $7.1 million that T.J.
+Simers initially won in 2015.
+The Times appealed and a judge reduced the amount, leading Simers to appeal and a retrial on the damages.

-A Times statement calls the award unreasonable and says the paper is evaluating its legal options.
+With prejudgment interest and attorney’s fees, the Times will owe more than $22 million, said Nick Rowley of Trial Lawyers for Justice, which helped handle the retrial.

-Simers was a Times columnist for a decade before leaving.
-His lawsuit claimed he was forced out of the $234,000-a-year because of his age - he was in his 60s - and a health issue later diagnosed as complex migraine syndrome.
+“It is incredibly gratifying for Simers and those in similar situations to see the court vindicate his claims of age and disability discrimination,” said Carney Shegerian of Shegerian and Associates, which also handled the case.

 Sign up for Daily Newsletters